CIOSC/CAS-Digital-Credentials/scheme/objects/objca-table.md

 Where possible, the object definitions are developed to be interpreted as a single process, service or component.
 If the definition implies  a role, then this will be specified as part of the definition.
 If an object definition consists of several components (i.e. a composite object), this is further specified in the object template.

-[Solution Profiles](/scheme/solution-profiles/solution-profiles.md) are being mapped to the objects of conformity/
+[Implemenation Profiles](/scheme/implementation-profiles/implementation-profiles.md) are being mapped to the objects of conformity.

 ## Minimal Viable Set for Inclusion into Technical Specification